Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Prescriptive Provisioning: Survey on ML and Optimization

 ~ Only a few works in the literature deal with prescriptive TE for proactive networks~\cite{8396130,8751369, 8620207,9748476}, advancing not only conventional ruled-based service provisioning schemes, but also outperforming predictive service provisioning approaches.
 Specifically, the authors in~\cite{8396130} examined the SA problem in EONs through a multi-agent distributed RL framework.
 Each agent, representing a pre-computed path between a source-destination ($s-d$) pair, independently learns a SA policy.
 Specifically, each RL agent learns its own policy by observing actual traffic fluctuations and appropriately penalizing or rewarding SA actions targeting on striking a balance between over- and under-provisioning.
 This work was subsequently extended in~\cite{8751369, 8620207} to centrally control the agents to cooperate and learn SA policies that account also for network congestion and agent's achievable QoS.
 The SA actions from the learned policies are subsequently used for off-line reoptimization.
 The proposed prescriptive provisioning approach was shown to outperform predictive provisioning approaches in terms of connection blocking, over- and under-provisioning.
 This is mainly due to the cooperation capabilities of prescriptive provisioning, based on RL, that is capable of appropriately controlling the SA decisions taken to better utilize spectrum resources and meet targeted QoS requirements; a capability missing from predictive provisioning approaches that directly utilize traffic predictions without considering how these predictions will eventually affect QoS requirements.

 It is worth mentioning that prescriptive TE for proactive networks has been encountered in the literature simply for estimating bit-rate needs for future planning intervals~\cite{9256655}.
-Even though this seems to be similar to the predictive approach (i.e., SP), in essence the prescriptive policy has the capability to self-adapt without requiring a labeled dataset.
+Even though this seems to be similar to the predictive approach (i.e., where supervised learning is applied), in essence the prescriptive policy has the capability to self-adapt without requiring a labeled dataset.